charlesmeyer/charlesmeyer.github.io/slides/chapter1/chapter1.md

 - Understand key terms used in science and physics
 - Understand the scientific method
 - Know how science can go wrong (vs. scientific ideal)
-- Be able to identify why a hypothesis of theory is unusable
+- Be able to identify why a hypothesis or theory is unusable